 - igneous rocks

-- chemically precipitated sediments, such as salts, cherts and limestones (younger cherts and limestones may include a high proportion of organic matter)
+- chemically precipitated sediments, such as salts, cherts and limestones (the latter increasingly composed of tiny organic shells, but not until after the Proterozoic)

-- clastic sediments, such as clays, sandstones and conglomerates, made up of fragments of older igneous and chemical rocks.
+- clastic sediments, such as clays, sandstones and conglomerates, the erosional detritus of older igneous and chemical rocks.

 - catastrophic volcanism gradually abated

 - depositional gradients steepened as cratons became increasingly emergent

 Both during and after deposition, the greenstone successions were intruded by huge granitic domes or batholiths, up to 100 km across.
 Inflating blobs of low-density magma rose through the still soft greenstones and shouldered them aside.
 By the mid to late Archaean some may have reached all the way to the surface; others were exhumed in the Proterozoic and later.
 The ascending granites transferred with them a significant proportion of heat-producing elements, enabling the mantle beneath to cool and stiffen.

 Much of the current volume of Earth’s continental crust had formed by the end of the Archaean, through melting of hydrated basaltic rocks at depths of approximately 25–50 kilometres, forming sodic [sodium-rich] granites of the tonalite–trondhjemite–granodiorite (TTG) suite.
 However, the geodynamic setting and processes involved are debated, with fundamental questions arising, such as how and from where the required water was added to deep-crustal TTG source regions.